MichaelEPope/netsuite-async-search-client/README.md

 ## How does it work?

-It's not very well known but it is possible to call Suitescript 2.0 methods from Suitescript 1.0.
-This script wraps certain pieces of the Suitescript 2.0 API to allow you to easily call them from Suitescript 1.0.
-It also add some helper functions to make things easier, and performs prefetching so that your long searches don't take as long of a time.
-It's not perfect, but it's pretty good.
+This script does a few things:

+* Provides a wrapper which allows you to call Suitescript 2.0 methods from Suitescript 1.0.
+* Provides utility functions to makes dealing with the Suitescript 2.0 search API easier.
+* Performs prefetching of data so that your long searches don't take as long of a time (by default, tries to prefetch 1000).

-This is a better approach than using a *faceless Suitelet* because searches act slightly differently when run in a server side script.
+This script should work better than a *faceless Suitelet* because searches act differently when run in a server side Suitelet compared to how they act in a Client Script.

 ## Usage